The world as we know it is being deliberately self-destructed, with COVID-19 as the excuse.

 A week later, on 27 November, Spurrier and a couple of assistants stood in the Adelaide CBD's Rundle Mall handing out masks to Black Friday shoppers.
 The video below shows that, as they did so, they repeatedly breached the social distancing guidelines the SA Government preaches and for which it has harshly fined others for breaching.

 7News reported Spurrier received "rock star treatment" during her hypocritical publicity jaunt in the Mall.
 However, near the start of the video, an unimpressed young lady is seen shunning Spurrier's unsolicited offer of a mask.
 In true Aussie bureaucrat fashion, instead of respecting the girl's wishes and leaving her alone, Spurrier follows her and pesters her to take a mask.
-During the interaction, Spurrier can be seen persistently broaching the girl's social distancing space.
+During the interaction, Spurrier can be seen persistently breaching the girl's social distancing space.

 Along with physical distancing, "Saint Nicola" and her fellow busybodies insist we practice 'proper' mask hygiene, which includes not touching the mask during use, lest our fingers become infected with the bogeyman COVID-19, which could then be transferred onto the mask.
 Yet at around 0:38, we see her helping a stranger put his mask on, repeatedly touching both his face and mask as she does so.
 What if Nicola's hands or the man's face had some of that "sneaky", "fourth generation," "super strain" COVID she rambled on about when trying to justify her Stalinist lockdown?

 So the question is: Does Spurrier really believe her hyperbolic COVID-19 claims?
 Or does she know full well they're a load of nonsense?